uzh-rpg/event-based_vision_resources/README.md

 # Event-based Vision Resources

 <!-- ## <a href="https://tub-rip.github.io/eventvision2023/">CVPR 2023 Workshop on Event-based Vision, June 19, 2023.</a> -->
+## <a href="https://eventbasedvision.github.io/EVGEN2025/">WACV 2025.
+EVGEN: Event-based Vision in the Era of Generative AI - Transforming Perception and Visual Innovation, 28 February or 4 March 2025.</a>
 ## <a href="https://www.neuropac.info/">NeuroPAC</a>

 ## Table of Contents: